 It's all about families cooking, eating and learning about healthy, safe and sustainable seafood.

-Seafood 101 kicks off at the 2013 Fisherman’s Fall Festival,which will be held on Saturday, September 7, at Fishermen’s Terminal, and continues with weekly programming through National Seafood Month in October, and culminates with the annual Pacific Marine Expo, set for November 20-22 at Century Link Field Events Center.
+Seafood 101 kicks off at the 2016 Fisherman’s Fall Festival set for Saturday, Sept.
+24, at Fishermen’s Terminal, and continues through National Seafood Month in October, and culminates with the annual Pacific Marine Expo, held from November 17-19 at Century Link Field Events Center.

 Here’s the information you need to take a self-guided walking tour of the Port of Seattle’s Fishermen’s Terminal.
 This guide details 18 points of interest and also helps you identify the different kinds of fishing boat moored at the Terminal, which is celebrating its centennial in 2014.